developmentseed/osm-seed/osm-processor/README.md

 # OSM-processor

-This is a container that has a set of tools for the processing of OSM files, you need to pass two variables to process a files: `URL_FILE_TO_PROCESS` and the action `OSM_FILE_ACTION`, and then the container will return the results and uploading in an S3 or GCP bucket.
+This is a container has a set of tools for the processing of OSM files, you need to pass two variables to the container, a url file `URL_FILE_TO_PROCESS` and the action `OSM_FILE_ACTION`, and then the container will process the results and uploading in an S3 or GCP bucket.

 # Current actions